Optimal Portfolio Using Factor Graphical Lasso: Empirical Application

+This section explores the performance of the Factor Graphical Lasso for the financial portfolio using daily data.

 Let us summarize the results for daily data in \autoref{tab3}: \textbf{(1)} MRC portfolios produce higher return and higher risk, compared to MWC and GMV.
 However, the out-of-sample Sharpe Ratio for MRC is lower than that of MWC and GMV, which implies that the higher risk of MRC portfolios is not fully compensated by the higher return. \textbf{(2)} FGL outperforms all the competitors, including EW and Index.
-Specifically, our method has the lowest risk and turnover (compared to FClime, FLW, FNLW and POET), and the highest out-of-sample Sharpe Ratio compared with all alternative methods. \textbf{(3)} The implementation of POET for MRC resulted in the erratic behavior of this method for estimating portfolio weights, concretely, many entries in the weight matrix had \enquote{NaN} entries.
+Specifically, our method has the lowest risk and turnover (compared to FClime, FLW, FNLW and POET), and the highest out-of-sample Sharpe Ratio compared with all alternative methods. \textbf{(3)} The implementation of POET for MRC resulted in the erratic behavior of this method for estimating portfolio weights; many entries in the weight matrix had \enquote{NaN} entries.
 We elaborate on the reasons behind such performance below. \textbf{(4)} Using the observable Fama-French factors in the FGL, in general, produces portfolios with higher return and higher out-of-sample Sharpe Ratio compared to the portfolios based on statistical factors.
-Interestingly, this increase in return is not followed by higher risk.
-The results for monthly data are provided in Appendix \ref{appendixC}: all the conclusions are similar to the ones for daily data.
+Interestingly, this increase in return is not followed by higher risk. \textbf{(5)} FGL strongly dominates all factor models that do not impose sparsity on the precision of the idiosyncratic component.
+The results for monthly data are provided in Supplemental Appendix \ref{appendixC}: all the conclusions are similar to the ones for daily data.